 What is the most challenging aspect?

 Keeping up with work.
-There is a continuous flow of projects, so everytime you finish a project you feel relieved and proud, because you felt like you achieved something.
-But after that you face a harder project and it becomes something new that you need to face.
-It’s in ongoing stages, you learn something and feel that pride, and then you realize that there are still new things that you have to learn.
+There is a continuous flow of projects, so every time you finish a project you feel relieved and proud because you felt like you achieved something.
+But after that, you face a harder project and it becomes something new that you need to face.
+It’s in ongoing stages, you learn something and feel that pride.
+Then you realize that there are still new things that you have to learn.
 It gave me the feeling that I am still very new and there are a lot of things to learn.
 It is overwhelming but at the same time motivating.